meientau/pstest/README.md

 The test summary is fragile: If any garbage is left on the stack by the tests or code under test (especially marks), it will likely produce garbage.

+While there is an assertion to test error handling in an application, even here no automatic cleanup is done.

 References